-- Bruising and/or swelling of the affected limb will continue to develop and may change colors (blue to green to yellow) as time goes on.
+- Bruising and/or swelling of the affected limb will continue to develop and may change colors (Blue to green to yellow) as time goes on.
 Gravity can pull the bruising and swelling downward into the fingers.
 Elevation and icing is the best way to alleviate this bruising and swelling. - Numbness or tingling of the affected limb after surgery is common.
-This can be secondary to effects of the nerve block and irritation of nerves due to swelling. - Do not use the affected extremity to weight bear or carry anything greater than the weight of a pen.
-In general, it is fine to use the hand and fingers to open/close or to write or type.
+This can be secondary to effects of the nerve block and irritation of nerves due to swelling. - A sudden rush or feeling of fullness with pain when putting the affected limb in a dependent position is common after surgery. - Use of the hands to open/close or to write or type is fine.
+Do not use the affected extremity to weight bear or carry anything greater than the weight of a pen.
+In general, it is fine to use the fingers for writing and typing.